 Ticonderoga, New York, May 10, 1775 – Opening hostilities of the Revolutionary War occurred at Lexington and Concord in Massachusetts on April 19, 1775, when a column of British troops that had moved out of Boston to seize rebel military stores at Concord was assailed by Minute Men and militia.
 The Massachusetts militia immediately placed the British in Boston under siege.
 At the same time, steps were taken to send an expedition against British-held Fort Ticonderoga on Lake Champlain.
 This strategic post was well-supplied with artillery and military stores, much needed by the American forces investing in Boston.
 Early on May 10, a New England force of some 80 men led by Colonels Ethan Allen of Vermont and Benedict Arnold of Connecticut surprised the British garrison of about 40 men, which surrendered without a fight.
 Following this success, Allen seized Crown Point on May 12, and Arnold temporarily occupied St. John’s, a fort across the Canadian border, on May 16.
 Subsequently, a large part of the 100 cannons and substantial military stores captured at Ticonderoga were laboriously hauled overland to Boston under the direction of Major General Henry Knox of Washington’s artillery to supply the army besieging the city.

 Trenton, New Jersey, December 26, 1776 – The British followed up their success on Long Island with a series of landings on Manhattan Island, which compelled Washington to retire northward to avoid entrapment.
 When Forts Washington and Lee on the Hudson River above Manhattan were lost in mid-November 1776, Washington retreated across New Jersey with General Howe in close pursuit, finally escaping over the Delaware River into Pennsylvania with about 3,000 men.
 Howe then went into winter quarters in New York City, leaving garrisons at Newport, Rhode Island, and in several New Jersey towns.
-In December 1776, Washington determined to make a surprise attack on the British garrison in Trenton, a 1,400-man Hessian force, hoping that a striking victory would lift the badly flagging American morale.
-Reinforcements had raised Washington’s army to about 7,000, and on Christmas night (25-26 December), he ferried about 2,400 men of this force across the ice-choked Delaware.
+In December 1776, Washington surprised the British garrison in Trenton, a 1,400-man Hessian force, hoping that a striking victory would lift the badly flagging American morale.
+Reinforcements had raised Washington’s army to about 7,000, and on December 25th and 26th, he ferried about 2,400 men of this force across the ice-choked Delaware River.
 At 8:00 a.m., they converged on Trenton in two columns, achieving complete surprise.
 After only an hour and a half of fighting, the Hessians surrendered.
 Some 400 garrison troops escaped southward to Bordentown, New Jersey when two other American columns failed to cross the Delaware River to intercept them.
 About 30 were killed, and 918 were captured.
-American losses were only four dead and a like number wounded.
+American losses were only four dead and about the same number wounded.

 Monmouth, New Jersey, June 28, 1778 – After the conclusion of the Franco-American Alliance (February 6, 1778), British forces in America had to consider the new threat created by the powerful French fleet.
 General Clinton, who relieved Howe as British commander in America on May 8, 1778, decided to shift the main body of his troops from Philadelphia to a point nearer the coast where it would be easier to maintain close communications with the British Fleet.
 Consequently, he ordered the evacuation of the 10,000-man garrison in Philadelphia on June 18.
 As these troops set out through New Jersey toward New York, Washington broke camp at his winter headquarters in Valley Forge and began pursuing Clinton with an army of about 13,500 men.
 Advance elements under Major General Charles Lee launched the initial attack on the British column as it marched out of Monmouth Courthouse (now Freehold), New Jersey, on June 28, an extremely hot day.
 For reasons not entirely clear, Lee did not follow up on the early advantages gained, and when British reinforcements arrived on the scene, he ordered a retreat.
 This encouraged Clinton to attack with his main force.
 Washington relieved Lee and assumed personal direction of the battle, which continued until dark without either side retiring from the field.
 But, during the night, the British slipped away to Sandy Hook, New Jersey, where their fleet took them to New York City.
 The British reported losses of 65 killed, 155 wounded, and 64 missing; the Americans listed 69 killed, 161 wounded, and 130 missing.
 General Lee was subsequently court-martialed and suspended from service for disobedience and misbehavior.
 Washington’s army moved northward, crossed the Hudson River, and occupied positions at White Plains, New York.

 Savannah, Georgia, December 19, 1778, and September 16 – October 10, 1779 – A single streamer represents the fighting at Savannah, Georgia, on these two occasions.
 In the first battle, a British expeditionary force that had landed on the Savannah River below the town overwhelmed and outmaneuvered the American defending force under General Robert Howe, and Savannah was captured.
-The following year D’Estaing’s French fleet returned from the West Indies to the southern coast.
+D’Estaing’s French fleet returned from the West Indies to the southern coast the following year.
 It began to debark troops at Beaulieu, 14 miles south of Savannah, to attack the British at Savannah.
-A combined force of 1,500 Americans under General Lincoln and more than 5,000 Frenchmen from D’Estaing’s fleet laid siege to Savannah, which was defended by about 3,200 British regulars.
+A combined force of 1,500 Americans under General Lincoln and more than 5,000 Frenchmen from D’Estaing’s fleet laid siege to Savannah, defended by about 3,200 British regulars.
 D’Estaing’s fears for the safety of the French fleet led to an early Franco-American attack on the entrenched British, which was repulsed with heavy casualties.

 Cowpens, South Carolina, January 17, 1781 – Cowpens, South Carolina, was the scene of a classic battle, which marked the beginning of the American campaign under General Greene to drive the British from the south.
-In terms of duration and actual troops engaged, it was a larger battle than Princeton and its results – the destruction of an important part of the British army in the south – were incalculable toward ending the war.
+In terms of duration and actual troops engaged, it was a more significant battle than Princeton, and its results – the destruction of an important part of the British army in the south – were incalculable toward ending the war.

 Guilford Court House, North Carolina, March 15, 1781 – Guilford Court House, North Carolina, was the site of the culminating battle in General Greene’s campaign against General Cornwallis.
 Although Greene lost the battle, Cornwallis’ forces were so depleted that he retreated to the coast and, from there, moved to Virginia, where he was ultimately to meet his fate at Yorktown.

 Yorktown, Virginia, September 18 – October 19, 1781 – After 1778, the main theater of war shifted to the South as the British concentrated on re-establishing their control of that area.
-By 1781 they were convinced that this could not be accomplished while Virginia continued to serve as a base for American military operations.
-Hence in January 1781, Clinton sent the American turncoat Benedict Arnold, with 1,600 British troops, to raid up the James River.
-By late May, the British had accumulated about 7,200 men in Virginia, including the remnants (1,500) of Cornwallis’ force, which had come up from Wilmington, North Carolina Cornwallis was given overall command of British forces in Virginia, and in late May and early June led them on raids deep into the state.
-At first, he was opposed only by a numerically greatly inferior force under the Marquis de Lafayette, but in mid-June, the latter was reinforced by troops under Brigadier General Anthony Wayne and Baron von Steuben, drillmaster and inspector general of the Continental Army.
-Cornwallis then turned back to the coast to establish a base at Yorktown, where he could maintain sea communications with Clinton in New York.
+By 1781, they were convinced that this could not be accomplished while Virginia continued to serve as a base for American military operations.
+Hence, in January 1781, Clinton sent the American turncoat Benedict Arnold, with 1,600 British troops, to raid up the James River.
+By late May, the British had accumulated about 7,200 men in Virginia, including the remnants (1,500) of Cornwallis’ force, which had come up from Wilmington, North Carolina.
+Cornwallis was given overall command of British forces in Virginia and led them on raids deep into the state in late May and early June.
+At first, he was opposed only by a numerically significantly inferior force under the Marquis de Lafayette.
+However, in mid-June, troops reinforced the latter under Brigadier General Anthony Wayne and Baron von Steuben, drillmaster and inspector general of the Continental Army.
+Cornwallis then returned to the coast to establish a base at Yorktown, where he could maintain sea communications with Clinton in New York.